goodmodule/react-facebook/README.md

 # Support

-Become my sponsor and help me maintain this project [GitHub][support-url].
+[Become my sponsor][support-url] and help me maintain this project.
 Thank you

 # Initialisation